xulihang/BasicCAT-website/_posts/2025-04-05-how-to-build-a-local-manga-translation-workshop.md

 ![new project](/album/local-manga-translator/new-project.jpg)

 Using a template has many benefits.
-The text styles, the language pair, OCR and translation engines to use are all configured.
+The text styles, the language pair, workflows, OCR and translation engines to use are all configured.
 If it requires a specific balloon detection model, it will also prompt you to download it.

+PS: if you failed to download the balloon detection model, you can download it directly via [this link](https://github.com/xulihang/balloon-dataset/releases/download/models/japanese-manga.zip) and unzip the files to `models\japanese-manga`.

 ### Configuration